 Murray has held a long time interest in various sports in SC and is currently President of the South Canterbury Rugby Football Union.

 He is passionate about South Canterbury and what it has to offer to our various communities and

-Robyn learnt the role of governance by serving on the Boards of Trustees for 9 years for 2 local schools.
+Robyn learnt the role of governance by serving on Boards of Trustees for nine years at two local schools.